She’s Interested and He’s Not Pursuing

 That’s right ladies, you’re not imagining it: there’s a severe shortage of single men in the church.
 Not just here in the U.S., but also around the world.

-“There are almost no men in my country who are Christ.
-And French men will not marry a woman whose faith in is so strong.
+“There are almost no men in my country who are following Christ.
+And French men will not marry a woman whose faith in Jesus is so strong.
 She is a leper in their eyes.” – Christian woman from France

 A young godly man knows he’s a catch – particularly if he’s dedicated to his faith, good looking and works out and there are hardly any other man is his Church.
 With each week that passes, he’s presented with a congregation full of single women.
 Most haven’t been on a date in a while.
 He has his pick of the bunch.